russgooday/React-Firebase/tripago/README.md

 }, [url]) // dependant on changes to the url property
 ```

 The dependency array acts in a similar way to an onChange event.
-If on a subsequent render and component evaluation one of the values has been changed, this will *trigger* useEffect to invoke it's effect function.
+On the next render of the containing component useEffect will look out for changes to the values inside of the dependency array and [conditionally fire the event](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).

 So for instance if the url in the above example is changed through a user clicking a button, on a subsequent render this will trigger useEffect to invoke the function and fetch new data.